zmoteio/zmote-pcb/README.md

 # zmote-pcb
-schematics design and gerber files for the zmote widget
+schematics,design and gerber files for the zmote widget